 Redis Enterprise Software has multiple memory mechanisms in its architecture, from RAM to Flash Memory, to having databases that span them both.

-Redis on Flash (RoF) offers users of Redis Enterprise Software and Redis Enterprise VPC the unique ability to have very large Redis databases but at significant cost savings.
+Redis on Flash (RoF) offers users of Redis Enterprise Software and Redis Enterprise Cloud the unique ability to have very large Redis databases but at significant cost savings.
 Where standard Redis databases must all be in RAM, Redis on Flash enables your Redis databases to span both RAM and dedicated flash memory (SSD).
 Whilst keys are always stored in RAM, RoF intelligently manages the location of their values (RAM vs Flash) in the database via a LRU-based (least-recently-used) mechanism.